Enduring all, yet always fair

 It was in moments like these — small, fleeting, almost childish — that Radhi felt something dangerous take root.
 A sweetness she wasn’t supposed to taste, an addiction to a happiness she had never known.
 She knew it wasn’t right, knew it could never end well, and yet she couldn’t stop herself.
 It was the kind of joy that felt like stealing, and though guilt pressed at the edges, her heart refused to regret.

 And what was it about him?
 He wasn’t the bold senior who tried to claim her with reckless gestures before even knowing her.
 He wasn’t the distant admirer who never found the courage to step forward.
 With them, she felt only pressure or unease, the weight of someone else’s expectations.
 But with him, everything was lighter, quieter — a companionship that asked for nothing and gave more than she could understand.
-He called her Ami, a name that seemed to fit her better than her own, and when he spoke of airplanes and skies, there was a conviction in his voice that made his dream of joining the Air Force feel not like a fantasy, but a certainty.
-She could almost see it already — the way his gaze lifted to the sky as though it belonged to him.

 And yet, wasn’t this the contradiction?
 She, who had turned others away so easily, was now the one crossing invisible lines — daring to give, daring to feel.